kyma-incubator/hack-showcase/README.md

 ## Overview

-Connectors for Github and Slack applications to use in [Kyma](https://github.com/kyma-project/kyma) environment.
-They allow utilizing applications' functions inside Kyma ecosystem by communicating with corresponding API.
-Use it to trigger Lambdas on events incoming from third-party applications and react to them.
+This document describes the Connectors for Github and Slack to use in the [Kyma](https://github.com/kyma-project/kyma) environment.
+They allow utilizing applications' functions inside the Kyma ecosystem by communicating with the corresponding APIs.
+Use them to trigger lambda functions on Events incoming from third-party applications and react to them.

 ## Prerequisites